mrkjankowski/OpenFoam/SP.md

 ## The second simulation

 The second simulation was based on a MotorBike tutorial, which can be found on the OpenFoam website.
+As in the previous case it aims to determine how efficiently a body can move throw the medium.

-It has the function SnappyHexMesh which properly meshes the object and increases the number of elements at the edges.
+In tutorial we can find the function SnappyHexMesh which properly meshes the object and increases the number of elements at the edges.

-in the first case the motor travels at a speed of 20m/s ( 72km/h) and in the second 40m/s ( 144km/h)
+In the first case the motor travels at a speed of 20m/s ( 72km/h) and in the second 40m/s ( 144km/h)

 ### Results of 1 case ( 20m/s ):
 ![](images/Motor14.png)